 You are encouraged to collaborate and discuss problem set questions with your colleagues.
 However, graded homework assignments and all exam work should be written up without the aid of other students.
 Furthermore, students will not be allowed to refer to outside sources during exams.
 The use of unauthorized aid on a midterm or exam would be considered a violation of the Honor Code.

 Announcements

-Note that all important announcements will be made via Blackboard and email by me.
+All important announcements will be made via Blackboard and email.

 Course Outline